Exercise Routines for Mental Clarity

 Key Takeaway

 Exercise acts as a neurochemical reset button.
-Time it deliberately – before the slump hits, not after – and you intercept cognitive decline before it compounds into a wasted afternoon.
+Time it deliberately, before the slump hits rather than after, and you intercept cognitive decline before it compounds into a wasted afternoon.

 Neurochemical reset